Benefits Of Pre And Post Workout Stretchings

 ENHANCE CO-ORDINATION

 Balance and coordination skills are required for everyday tasks.
-Proper stretching will improve your balance and make you less prone to injury from falls, especially as you get older.
+Proper stretching improves balance and reduces the risk of injury from falls, especially as one ages.

 PREVENT INJURIES

 Stretching reduces the risk of back problems and muscular soreness.
-Prevent joint and muscle strains: a strong pre-stretched muscle resists stress better than a strong unstretched muscle.
+It also prevents joint and muscle strains: a strong pre-stretched muscle resists stress better than a strong unstretched muscle.

 FOR FEMALES